 Chris graduated in Archaeology and Anthropology from Cambridge University.
 After postgraduate study at Oxford University Institute of Archaeology he held posts as a Lecturer in Archaeology at Durham University and then at The Institute of Archaeology, University College London, before moving as Fieldwork Manager to Essex County Council’s Field Archaeology Group.

-He joined English Heritage as an archaeologist in 1993.
+He joined English Heritage (now Historic England) as an archaeologist in 1993.
 Between 2002 and 2005 he was Head of Historic Environment Commissions.
 From 2005 until 2010 he was English Heritage’s Research Director, responsible for delivery of English Heritage’s Research Strategy & Agenda, and heading a Department of 150 staff across the range of historic environment research specialisms.
 Chris left English Heritage in July 2010 to pursue a portfolio of research and consultancy interests.

 Chris has wide experience of fieldwork and publication in the UK and Europe, and has an international research profile in early medieval archaeology (see publications).
 He is an experienced project and programme manager, familiar with PRINCE2 and with English Heritage’s MoRPHE project management toolkit, and has a track record of promoting integration and inter-disciplinarity in historic environment research and management.
 He has particular research interests in the societies and economies of NW Europe in the 5th–8th centuries CE, mortuary archaeology, and in refining archaeological chronologies.